-With its amazing panoramic view and its registration as a historic monument since 1992, the site welcomes many visitors who can participate to activities and visits.
+With its amazing panoramic view and its registration as historical monument in 1992, the site is well-known and welcomes many visitors who can participate to activities and visits.

 The workcamp is meant to maintain the restoration of the site but also to implement many workshops such as masonry and stone-cutting.
 The work of volunteers each summer has improved the condition of the site and has allowed the implementation of many projects.

 Project start: 28/08/2017 Project end: 10/09/2017

 Etudes et Chantier‘s history of “construction pedagogy” begins at the end of World War I when a Swiss brings war-torn people together to rebuild a symbolic city: Verdun.
 A collective of Swiss, French, Germans and Belgians decide together to rebuild Verdun in order to rebuild Peace.
 Etudes et Chantiers implements projects that are part of a specific pedagogical approach and are implemented in a local dynamic of development and involvement of the inhabitants together with the volunteers.

 Inside the Natural Park of Chevreuse Valley, volunteers will help a local association to keep the natural reserve of Bonnelles (ideal for birds and dragonfly).
 Participants will live with the other volunteers and participate to work and everyday life activities.
 Volunteers will live a great adventure in the heart of this remarkable environment.
 The workcamp will mainly consist in the maintenance of the reed and cutting willows, to preserve the wetland but also continuing the work done in previous years, by braiding wood on the various trails to keep them in good state.